sivareddyg/UDepLambda/doc/SimplifiedLogicForm.md

 Here is what is going on.
 The neo-Davidsonian representation typically starts with a lambda expression, following by a logical formula that consists of interleaved existentials and conjunctions of unary and binary atomic formulas.
-The simplified logical form gets rid of the existential prefix by replacing variables with Skolem constants whose names carry the index (minus 1) of the word in the utterance they stand for, and their types.
-The type (`:x`, `:s`, `:e`, `:m`) is obtained from the kind information in the predication in which the variable has the "defining" occurrence.
+The simplified logical form gets rid of the existentials by exploiting the idea that each variable typically occurs as the sole argument of a "defininig" predication, which is also typically associated with a word in the utterance.
+Hence each variable occurrence can be replaced by a Skolem constant whose name carries the index (minus 1) of the word in the utterance it stands for, and the type of this occurrence.
+The type (`:x`, `:s`, `:e`, `:m`) is obtained from the kind information in the predication in which the variable has the "defining" occurrence, and the predication in which this constant occurs.
+(Recall that in DepLambda variables take as values pairs of individuals, one of type "event" and one of type "individual" and the context of use is intended to determine which of these is implicitly selected.)

 Thus:
 *  `3:e` is  the constant `3` of type `event` ... the denotation of the word `company`